-The BrightScope/ICI Defined Contribution Plan Profile is a collaborative research effort between BrightScope and the Investment Company Institute that analyzes plan-level data gathered from audited Form 5500 filings of private-sector DC plans, providing insights into private-sector DC plan design.
+The BrightScope/ICI Defined Contribution Plan Profile is a collaborative research effort between BrightScope and the Investment Company Institute that analyzes plan-level data gathered from audited Form 5500 filings of private-sector DC plans, providing insights into private-sector DC plan design across a range of plan sizes.
 The research draws from information collected in the BrightScope Defined Contribution Plan Database.
 The database is designed to shed light on DC plan design across many dimensions, including the number and type of investment options offered, the presence and design of employer contributions, the types of recordkeepers used by DC plans, and changes to plan design over time.
 In addition, industrywide fee information is matched to investments in DC plans, allowing analysis of the cost of DC plans.

-The analysis of 2018 401(k) mutual fund holdings in the database combined with mutual fund fee information from Morningstar finds that asset-weighted average mutual fund expense ratios paid by 401(k) plan participants tend to fall as 401(k) plan assets increase.
-For example, the asset-weighted average expense ratio for domestic equity mutual funds (including both active and index investment styles) held in large 401(k) plans in 2018 ranged from 0.69 percent in plans with less than \$1 million in plan assets to 0.36 percent in plans with more than \$1 billion (Figure 9).
+The analysis of 2019 401(k) mutual fund holdings in the database combined with mutual fund fee information from Morningstar finds that asset-weighted average mutual fund expense ratios paid by 401(k) plan participants tend to fall as 401(k) plan assets increase.
+For example, the asset-weighted average expense ratio for domestic equity mutual funds (including both active and index investment styles) held in large 401(k) plans in 2019 ranged from 0.59 percent in plans with less than \$1 million in plan assets to 0.35 percent in plans with more than \$1 billion (Figure 7).

-The 2018 401(k) mutual fund fee analysis results are reported in The BrightScope/ICI Defined Contribution Plan Profile: A Close Look at 401(k) Plans, 2018, available at www.ici.org/pdf/21_ppr_dcplan_profile_401k.pdf.
+The 2019 401(k) mutual fund fee analysis results are reported in The BrightScope/ICI Defined Contribution Plan Profile: A Close Look at 401(k) Plans, 2019, available at www.ici.org/files/2022/22-ppr-dcplan-profile-401k.pdf.

-FIGURE 9 Domestic Equity Mutual Fund Fees Paid Tend to Fall as 401(k) Plan Size Increases
+Domestic Equity Mutual Fund Fees Paid Tend to Fall as 401(k) Plan Size Increases

-Asset-weighted average expense ratio as a percentage of plan assets in domestic equity mutual funds, 2018
+Asset-weighted average expense ratio as a percentage of plan assets in domestic equity mutual funds, 2019